 - Once you have a deal and complete the trade as prompted on the screen, you will have BTC in your wallet.

 - Ask your recipient to send you their BTC wallet address.

 - From your wallet, input your recipient’s wallet address and hit send.

-- To cash out, all the recipient has to do is reverse the process by selling BTC on the same platform.
+- To cash out, all the recipient has to do is reverse the process by selling BTC on the same platform like Bitcoin Up.
 Your recipient can get paid in any currency and through online wallets or other methods.

 That’s all it takes.
 In just a few minutes, you can send a remittance from the comfort of your own home.
 All you need is a smartphone and a stable Internet connection—no need for bank accounts.

 Despite the speed and convenience of BTC remittances, there is a slight downside.
 It can take certain people a little extra time to learn how to send BTC and master the world of peer-to-peer (P2P) exchanges.
 Also, once you send your BTC transaction, there’s no way to reverse the charge.

 However, we still think that sending money with BTC and exchanges is more accessible.
 Learning the ropes of BTC remittances isn’t a huge hurdle.
 In fact, for many people, mastering P2P is pretty easy.
 There are many tutorials online and as long as you understand any potential risks ahead of time, it should be a breeze to send Bitcoin remittances.
 Just remember to always do your research and study your preferred platform before trading.
 As long as you do these things, your remittance process should go smoothly.